 Like many people in sustainability, Rukayya has both passion and expertise.
 She is dedicated to changing the world for the better and her expertise is as impressive as her work ethic.
-Rukkaya is a chemical-environmental engineer, with a B.Eng. in Chemical Engineering from the Federal University of Technology, Minna, Nigeria.
+Rukayya is a chemical-environmental engineer, with a B.Eng. in Chemical Engineering from the Federal University of Technology, Minna, Nigeria.
 After her degree she went to Warwick University in the UK and completed an MSc in Process Industry Business Management from Warwick University and a PhD in Environmental Engineering and Energy Systems at UCL.